 that determines the precession in the magnetic field.
-Accordingly, in (43) $m$ is the electron mass.
-We might thus just speak of electrons moving through the Stern-Gerlach magnet, and we shall occasionally do so.
+Accordingly, in (2.3) $m$ is the electron mass.
+We might thus just speak of electrons moving through the Stern-Gerlach magnet.
 We note, however, that the Stern-Gerlach magnet does not work for free electrons.
-This is due to the Lorentz force and to the spreading of the electron wavepacket.$^{(147-151)}$ If we want to perform the Stern-Gerlach experiment for free electrons we may scatter electrons by atoms.$^{(152,153)}$ We call such devices Stern-Gerlach-{\it type} apparatuses.
+This is due to the Lorentz force and to the spreading of the electron wavepacket \cite{Pauli29} - \cite[p.~214]{Mot}.
+If we want to perform the Stern-Gerlach experiment for free electrons we may scatter electrons by atoms \cite[Chap.~IX]{Mot}, \cite{Lam}.
+We call such devices Stern-Gerlach-\emph{type} apparatuses.